 Manufacturing Engineering/Operations Management

 As a manufacturing operations intern, you will be responsible for driving one or more projects, some of which may be completed during your internship.
-Gore's manufacturing operations include such functions as planning, procurement, manufacturing leadership, logistics, quality, environmental health, and safety and lean manufacturing.
+Gore's manufacturing operations include such functions as planning, procurement, manufacturing leadership, logistics, quality assurance, manufacturing systems support, information systems and lean manufacturing.
 You will have an opportunity to work with and learn business, divisional and functional competencies, emphasizing supply chain and manufacturing support functions.
 You will interact extensively with manufacturing, engineering and business teams to increase productivity throughout the enterprise.

 Automation Controls Engineering